rezer-bleede/dbt-Workbench/README.md

 | `SQL_WORKSPACE_TIMEOUT_SECONDS` | `60` | Query execution timeout |
 | `SQL_WORKSPACE_ALLOW_DESTRUCTIVE_DEFAULT` | `false` | Allow destructive queries by default |

+The SQL Workspace supports two execution modes:

+- **Custom SQL**: freeform queries against the selected environment, honoring destructive-query guardrails and row limits.
+- **dbt models**: dual-pane editor showing the model source next to the compiled SQL (read-only).
+The compiled SQL is refreshed per environment/target and is the only code sent to the warehouse for execution.
+Viewer roles can inspect compiled SQL, while Developers/Admins can execute it.

 ### Notifications

 | Variable | Default | Description |